-I’ve been teaching English in Poland for almost two years now.
+I taught English in Poland for almost two years.
 I know a thing or two about the English mistakes Polish students quite often make.
+I also know a fair bit of Polish English, or what I like to call Ponglish.

 But I’ve noticed that a lot of students have the same problems.
 Mixing up some words, bad pronunciation or putting things in the wrong order.